%2F%2Fusers%2F53efeff8-b18f-49e2-a519-08be5c9f2ec3%2Fratecard%2F472733924_17859104172338180_4322236186686635691_n-1.jpg&w=1200&q=75)

 Tarpon: Known as the "silver king," tarpon are the rock stars of inshore fishing.
-These massive fish can grow over 6 feet long and put on an incredible show when hooked, leaping clear out of the water.
-While they're usually catch-and-release, the thrill of battling a tarpon is unforgettable for anglers of any age.
-Spring and early summer are prime tarpon times in Key Biscayne.
+These prehistoric-looking fish can grow over 6 feet long and put on an acrobatic show when hooked.
+While they're catch-and-release only, the memories of battling one of these giants will last a lifetime.
+Spring and early summer are prime tarpon time in Miami.

 Vehicle Guest Capacity: 4